Skip to main content

 Fannie Mae does not require that a specific standard/framework be implemented.
 The Supplement references the National Institute of Standards in Technology (NIST) (see Section 3: Information Security Program) Framework and/or the International Organization for Standardization (ISO) 27001 Standard as industry standards that can be leveraged.

 Yes.
-Seller/Servicers using service providers (which are a related third party), that store, process, access or transmit Fannie Mae Confidential Information must require their service providers to comply with substantially similar information security and business continuity requirements defined in the Supplement (see Section 3.14: Supply Chain Risk Management).
+A Company subject to the Supplement that uses service providers (which are a related third party), to store, process, access or transmit Fannie Mae Confidential Information must require their service providers to comply with substantially similar information security and business continuity requirements defined in the Supplement (see Section 3.14: Supply Chain Risk Management).